Turbo Electric Oil Feed and Scavenge Pumps

 Oil Scavenge....Mystery Era 1985 Up

 Lay on the floor for four to six months taking oil pans on and off.
 Plumb sensitive Magnehelic gauges into various cavities.
 Take oil pans on and off hundreds of times on different bikes.
-Drench youself in oil.
+Drench yourself in oil.
 Machine parts.
 Remachine parts.
 Make complicated custom internals, mill fixtutres, cad programs.
 Test and retest.
 Bring the parts to market.
 Then for the next 20 years have people call you on the phone saying they have copied your designs and they want to "buy the oil system".
 Sell a turbo kit to a customer.
 He creates a website to tell of his speed conquests and implies that he designed the parts and will tell everyone how he designed the oil system.
 He never does.
 He has no knowledge.

 Watch the Result (Movie)